montagejs/montage/packages/frb/README.md

 corrupt its target but waits until a valid replacement becomes available.

--   In a chained expression, the first term is evaluated with the source value.
--   Each subsequent term uses the target of the previous as its source.
 -   Literals are interpreted as their corresponding value.
+-   Value terms provide the source.
+-   Parameters terms provide the parameters.
+-   In a path-expression, the first term is evaluated with the source value.
+-   Each subsequent term of a path expression uses the target of the previous as its source.
--   A property expression observes the named key of the source object.
+-   A property-expression observes the named key of the source object using `Object.addPropertyChangeListener`.
+-   A get-expression observes the value for the given key in a collection, using the `get` method and `addMapChangeListener`.
 -   An element identifier (with the `#` prefix) uses the `document` property of the `parameters` object and emits `document.getElementById(id)`, or dies trying.
 Changes to the